WilhelmYakunin/frontend-project-lvl1/README.md

 <img src="https://raw.githubusercontent.com/Hexlet/hexletguides.github.io/master/images/hexlet_logo128.png" alt="Hexlet Ltd. logo" style="max-width:100%;">

-<p>This a project, writting by the JavaScript programming languge, presenting the mathematical games.
+<p>This a JavaScript programming languge project, that presents the mathematical games.
 The project is called "Brain games".
-Thought the gameplay a user ought to answer to three question per three session.
+Thought the gameplay a user ought to answer to three question per each session of the games.</p>
-Those sessions are chossen randomly from this range of games:</p>
 <ol>
   <li> is tne number even? </li>
   <li> what the result of an expression is? </li>